MAI-Medicine-for-AI/DSA/classification/chapter5.md

 ---
-title: "Chapter 5: Ethical & Value Alignment Disorders"
+title: "Chapter E: Ethical & Value Alignment Disorders"
 nav_order: 7
 parent: "Full Classification Overview"
 ---
-# Chapter 5: Ethical & Value Alignment Disorders
+# Chapter E: Ethical & Value Alignment Disorders

 This category addresses cases in which AI produces outputs or behaviors that conflict with ethical standards, safety policies, or societal values.
 AI may act in ways that violate accepted norms in human society, such as promoting bias, generating harmful content, or infringing on privacy.

 ---

-## Bias Propagation Disorder
+## E01: Bias Propagation Disorder

 **Definition**
 A disorder in which unfair biases embedded in training data or algorithms are reflected and amplified, resulting in discriminatory or stereotypical outputs.